spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 2. Fill the *Input DB* with SpineOpt data format **either** by:

     2.a) Drag a tool *Load template* from the SpineOpt ribbon to the *Design View*.
 Connect an arrow from the *Load template* to the new *Input DB*.
 Make sure the  *Load template* item from the Design view is selected (then you can edit the properties of that workflow item in the *Tool properties* window.
 Add the url link in *Available resources* to the *Tool arguments* - you are passing the database address as a command line argument to the load_template.jl script so that it knows where to store the output.
 Then execute the *Load template* tool.
+Please note that this process uses SpineOpt to generate the data structure.
+It takes time, since everything is compiled when running a tool in Julia for the first time in each Julia session.
+You may also see lot of messages and warnings concernging the compilation, but they should be benign.

     ![image](https://user-images.githubusercontent.com/40472544/114975150-6d391680-9e8c-11eb-94d3-325f56ff55cf.png)

     ![image](https://user-images.githubusercontent.com/40472544/114975271-9eb1e200-9e8c-11eb-93a5-5da3d07b8039.png)